 You can also use a tool such as wywy to cleverly recapture the attention of a distracted TV viewer by engaging with them on a second screen, therefore maximising the reach and effectiveness of your campaigns.

 To understand what your audience finds most interesting from you, there needs to be constant analysis of the success (or ineffectiveness) of the content produced.
 Through testing and analysis, you will be able to understand what your audience needs and how they behave online.

-It's important to decide what your goals are and what you want to measure so that you focus the campaign around achieving this.
-You can also take of advantage of the in-depth analytics offered on social networks that look at everything from likes to comments to help you refine your overall strategy.
+It's important to decide what your goals are and what you want to measure so that you focus the campaign on achieving this.
+You can also take advantage of the in-depth analytics offered on social networks that look at everything from likes to comments to help you refine your overall strategy.